What is Capoeira?

 The birth of Capoeira

-It was many years after that capoeira was given the chance for true freedom.
+It would only be many years later that Capoeira was given the chance for true freedom.

 THE MAKING OF MODERN CAPOEIRA